Philippine Navy

 The Philippine Navy (PN) (Hukbong Dagat ng Pilipinas) is the naval warfare service branch of the Armed Forces of the Philippines.
 It has an estimated strength of 24,500 active service personnel, including the 10,300-strong Philippine Marine Corps.
-It operates 92 combat vessels, 16 auxiliary vessels, 27 manned aircraft and 8 unmanned aerial vehicles.
+It operates 96 combat vessels, 21 support vessels, 26 manned aircraft and 8 unmanned aerial vehicles.
 Tracing its roots from the Philippine Revolutionary Navy on May 20, 1898, while its modern foundations were created during the creation of the Offshore Patrol on February 9, 1939, the PN is currently responsible for naval warfare operations and maritime patrol missions within the Philippine Waters, as well as ensuring the protection of the Philippine's maritime interests, including the West Philippine Sea and Benham Rise.

 It shares the responsibility of patrolling the maritime borders with the Philippine Coast Guard, a formerly attached unit which became a separate maritime law enforcement agency in 1998.
-The PN is also responsible for anti-piracy missions on the Sulu Sea also deploys naval assets during humanitarian assistance operations in the aftermath of disasters.
+The PN is also responsible for anti-piracy missions on the Sulu Sea, and also deploys naval assets for humanitarian assistance operations in the aftermath of disasters.
 The PN's headquarters is located in Naval Station Jose Andrada in Manila, and is currently led by the Flag Officer-in-Command of the Philippine Navy, who holds the rank of Vice Admiral.

-It has two type Commands under it, namely the Philippine Fleet and the Philippine Marine Corps.
-The Philippine Fleet is responsible in its naval platforms while the Philippine Marine Corps provides it with amphibious forces.